scala/scala3/docs/docs/reference/metaprogramming/staging.md

 def withQuotes[T](thunk: Quotes ?=> T)(using toolbox: Toolbox): T = ...
 ```

-## Create a new Dotty project with staging enabled
+## Create a new Scala 3 project with staging enabled

 ```shell
 sbt new scala/scala3-staging.g8